simon-whitehead/assembly-fun/windows-x64/README.md

     |    Saved RBP    | <--- RSP
     +-----------------+

-The problem with this, is now where the functions assume the first Shadow Space slot is (recall the example above uses `[rbp+0x10]` which is + 16 bytes from the stack pointer at the top of the function.
-This isn't shadow space anymore ... its what you've pushed to the stack as the fifth parameter (`e`).
+The problem with this, is the Shadow Space is no longer adjacent to the return address.
+Your fifth argument sits between the Shadow Space and the return address.
 So how do you fix that?

 You allocate more stack space and move data in to it manually.
-Essentially, instead of allocating 32 bytes of Shadow Space on the stack, you can allocate the 32 + 8 + 8 + 8 (push rbp and return address) more for the fifth parameter:
+Essentially, instead of allocating 32 bytes of Shadow Space on the stack, you can allocate the 32 + 8 + 8 (Shadow Space, `push rbp` and return address) + 8 more for the fifth parameter:

     sub rsp,0x30